 The Missouri Pollinator Conservancy Program was started in March 2015 to protect honey bees and pollinators by increasing communication between pesticide applicators, grower consultants, and beekeepers.
 The program collaborated with Driftwatch.org to give spatial and visual tools that would alert pesticide applicators to nearby beehives.

-As an interim part of Dr. Moneen Jones’ program, it provides education to beekeepers, growers, and insecticide spray applicators through brochures and presentations throughout the state in hopes of reducing accidental bee kills.
-This program is currently donation-based only, so please give generously, so that our education efforts can continue to study ways to protect honey bees in Missouri.
+The program provides education to beekeepers, growers, and insecticide spray applicators through brochures and presentations throughout the Midwest in hopes of reducing accidental bee kills.

 ALL DONATIONS ARE TAX DEDUCTIBLE!